tleavey/string_manipulator/README.md

 ## Examples
 ### removePunctuation
 ```
-let result = StringManipulation.removePunctuation('Hello, my friend.
+let result = StringManipulator.removePunctuation('Hello, my friend.
 My name is Tim.
 What is your name?');
 console.log(result);

 // Expected output: Hello my friend My name is Tim What is your name